cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 should either choose an existing hash-to-curve suite or specify a new one (see {{new-suite}}).
 In addition, designers should choose a domain separation tag following the guidelines in
 {{domain-separation}}.
-Finally, it is recommended that protocol designers provide test vectors particular to their protocol's instantiation of the hash-to-curve suite.
-(This is because domain separation ensures orthogonality between different instantiations, meaning that each instantiation's test vectors will be distinct.)

 ## Requirements